lucaslawes/lucaslawes/README.md

 #### 🌱 I'm a software developer working on personal and social innovation projects

 Welcome to my GitHub profile!
-I am passionate about using technology to solve real-world problems.
+I'm a software developer working on personal and social innovation projects.
+I have built solutions for Audio Recognition, Lecture Capture and Collaboration.
 Feel free to browse my repositories and collaborate on projects.

 ---

 👨‍💻 **About Me:**
-I specialise in Full-Stack Web Development and have experience building solutions for Audio Recognition, Lecture Capture and Collaboration:

 - 🔭 I’m currently working on updating my personal projects
 - 🌱 I’m currently learning Python